 Special, open MRI machines that are less restrictive may be easier for some people.
 These machines replace the narrow cylinder with a larger ring.
 This design lessens the banging sound and the feeling of lying in an enclosed space.
 But the device does not create as strong a magnetic field.
 Although open MRI technology is improving, the pictures may not be as clear or detailed as they are with standard MRI.
 Sometimes, this may require retesting on a standard MRI machine.

 Some tests require use of a contrast material before imaging.
 If contrast is to be used, you may have an intravenous (IV) catheter put in a vein in your arm so the contrast can be given or you may have to swallow it.
 The contrast material used for an MRI exam is called gadolinium.
 (This is not the same as the contrast dye used in CT scans.)
 Let the technologist know if you have any kind of allergies or have had problems with any contrast used in imaging tests in the past.

 It’s important to stay very still while the images are being made, which can take a few minutes at a time.
 Tell the technologist if you need to move or take a break.

 Breast MRI uses a special machine that only does this test, and contrast material is often used.
 You have to lie inside a narrow tube, face down, on a platform specially designed for the procedure.
 The platform has openings for each breast that let them be scanned without being compressed.
 The platform contains the sensors needed to capture the MRI image.

 How long does it take?

-MRI scans can take between 45 and 60 minutes and sometimes up to 2 hours.
+MRI scans usually take between 45 and 60 minutes, but can sometimes take up to 2 hours.
 After the test, you may be asked to wait while the pictures are checked to see if more are needed.